arxdeus/disposito/README.md

 Normally, you should prevent such situations, but..

-`disposito` may dispose your forgotten `Object`'s if their parental `Object` was GC'ed (if there's no references to this `Object`)
+`disposito` may dispose your forgotten disposables if their parental `Object` was GC'ed (if there's no references to this `Object`)

-After parental `Object` was collected, `WeakReference` under the hood loses a link to this object, marking `DisposeHolder` is "dirty"
+After parental `Object` was collected, `WeakReference` under the hood loses a link to this `Object`, marking `DisposeHolder` is "dirty"

 Such `DisposeHolder`'s will be purged aka disposed (with all binded disposables) after next update in internal `DisposeRegistry`

-Under the hood `DisposeRegistry` holds a hashmap with all existing `DisposeHolder`'s in gives you a possibility to track all previously created `DisposeHolder'`
+Under the hood `DisposeRegistry` holds a hashmap with all existing `DisposeHolder`'s, it gives you a possibility to interact with previously created `DisposeHolder`'s